dseguy/php-error-messages/messages/path-cannot-be-empty.rst

 + Check the name of the file against '' (empty string) before using it with fopen().

-In more recent PHP versions, this error message is now :ref:`path-must-not-be-empty`.
+In previous PHP versions, this error message used to be :ref:`path-must-not-be-empty`.